cmgoffena13/etl-file-loader/README.md

     - Use your preferred logging platform
  - SMTP Protocol for Email Alerts to Business Stakeholders
     - Use your preferred SMTP service
- - Slack Integration for Internal Alerts
+ - Webhook Integration for Internal Alerts
+    - Use your preferred communication platform
  - Dockerized Application to deploy anywhere

 ## Table of Contents